taylorjg/Flinq/README.md

         Func<A, B> f
 )
 ```
-Builds a new collection by applying a function to all elements of this list (same as Select).
+Builds a new collection by applying a function to all elements of this list.
+            (same as Select).
 ###### Type Parameters
 <dl>
 <dt><i>A</i></dt>